 It is essential that you get a diagnosis from a doctor if you have an ear infection, according to the Vestibular Disorders Association website.
 Treatments are different depending on the type of infection you have.

-One inner ear infection that causes nausea and dizziness is neuritis.
+Dizziness & nausea in an ear infection is neuritis.
 This nerve inflammation does not cause hearing loss.
 Labyrinthitis is another ear condition that causes dizziness and vertigo.
 With labyrinthitis, you do have a change in your hearing.

 Symptoms of neuritis range from a slight dizziness to a violent spinning sensation, which is vertigo.
 Sometimes, nausea, vomiting, imbalance, vision difficulty and impaired concentration accompany the dizziness.
 Some people have symptoms so severe that they have trouble walking, standing and sitting up.
 Labyrinthitis produces the same symptoms plus tinnitus (ear ringing) and hearing loss.